 Please note:

-At RAVE FabriCARE, we only clean in siloxane dry cleaning fluid.
-It’s dermatologically-friendly and fabric gentle.
-It leaves your garments odorless and soft as butter.
 And because it’s unregulated at federal, state and local level, we can hang dry your bespoke garments without putting those garments through the tumbling action of a 30 to 40 minute dry cycle.

-By contrast, cleaners who clean in perchlorethylene, synthetic petroleum or formaldehyde dibutyl acetal are prohibited by regulation from drying garments outside of their dry cleaning machines (in other words, the entire cleaning, extract and drying cycle must take place inside a sealed dry cleaning machine, typically a 40 to 50 minute tumbling process).
+In other words, the entire cleaning, extract and drying cycle must take place inside a sealed dry cleaning machine, typically a 40 to 50 minute tumbling process.

 Here’s a summary of the steps associated with each of these two processes: